AaronFR/Thinker/Studies/0.7.0/CoderInstructionTesting.md

 Merge sort: Gives examples and the code is readable.
-And it actually wrote a decent, fully explained README File Reading: Like the others, specify 'input.txt' will write to 'output.txt' Prime Checker: Doesn't requery the user for prime numbers ToDo CLI : Uses the enter number for method option like o1 which I am not a huge fan of.
+And it actually wrote a decent, fully explained README File Reading: Like the others, specify 'input.txt' will write to 'output.txt' Prime Checker: Doesn't requery the user for prime numbers To do CLI : Uses the enter number for method option like o1 which I am not a huge fan of.
 Does have a neat README though
 Snake: Solid entry, handles well (maybe?) and still has the 180 turn allowed at size 2 'bug'. +README Chatbot w/ Memory: Really badly flawed, can't give preferences as the set preferences command is first, I suppose it doesn't lie and pretend its listening, also not clear: you need to read the code in order to understand how to use the chatbot, but